 Portbury Wharf is a great place for dragonflies and damselflies!
 So comprehensive dragonfly surveys have been carried out in both 2018 and 2019 with an impressive 20 species recorded.
 You can read more about this on our dragonfly survey page.

 We also conduct monthly bird counts, so we can record the number of winter and summer visitors as well as the resident birds.
 If you would like to help, please get in touch.
 Experienced watchers will be on hand so you do not need to be an expert.

 We send the results to regional / national conservation groups so they can compile with other counts to give a broader picture.

 It also seems like a good idea to add our counts to the website.
 Consequently, over time, we will be able to see at a glance how each species at Portbury Wharf is doing.

 Here is an overview of birds recorded at North Pool.
-Last year 2018/19 records are shown in blue and the first of this years 2019/20 numbers are in brown.

 We have created a Spotting Card to help us record the bird numbers.
 You can download it if you want to do your own count and email us the results.